The hyva-tokens command

 Warning

-If you use the values option in combination with the src option, the values will be ignored, and a warning will be displayed.
+If you use the values option in combination with the src option, the values are ignored, and a warning is displayed.

 Usage with Tailwind v2 and v3